Explosion blows out wall of three-story house in midtown Omaha

 An explosion Monday blew out a wall of a three-story house in midtown Omaha, but apparently caused no injuries.

 The explosion, at 3127 Lincoln Blvd., occurred shortly after noon.
-The cause had not yet been determined, Assistant Omaha Fire Marshal Joe Caniglia said.
+The cause had not yet been determined, said Assistant Omaha Fire Marshal Joe Caniglia of the Omaha Fire Department.

-Initial reports, at 12:13 p.m., were that people might have been trapped inside, Caniglia said.
-But it appears everyone was outside the house when firefighters arrived, he said.
+Initial reports, at 12:13 p.m., were that people might have been trapped inside, but it appears everyone was outside the house when firefighters arrived, Caniglia said.
 It was unclear if anyone was inside when the explosion occurred, he said.

 The explosion blew off the west wall of the house.
 Crews fought the fire defensively, pouring water from outside, including above from an aerial unit, because of the structural damage risk.